 As a professional cosmetologist, I am here to tell you that it’s not!

-You need to take a few extra steps when going back brown to ensure your hair doesn’t look muddy or have a green undertone to it.
+You need to take a few extra steps when going back brown to ensure your hair doesn’t look muddy or have a green undertone.

-Just like going from brown hair to blonde hair is a process, the same is true when you want to go the other way.
+Going from brown to blonde hair is a process; the same is true when you want to go the other way.

 If you plan on dying your hair darker at home, this is a must-read article!